Skip to main content

 Step 1: Agent Setup & Brain

 The first step is where your agent gets its identity and its instructions.
 Everything you configure here shapes how the agent thinks and behaves on every call.
-About — Give your agent a name, a short description, and a category.
+About Give your agent a name, a short description, and a category.
+This is how you’ll find it later in lists, and how teammates understand what it does at a glance.
 A good name is specific to the use case, like ‘Q2 Outreach Agent’ or ‘Insurance Renewal Bot’ — not just ‘Agent 1’.
-Language — Pick the primary language your customers speak.
-This decision determines which transcribers and voices you can choose in Step 2 — not all engines support every language with the same quality.
-Purpose — Tell the platform what the agent is for: Sales, Support, Reminders, Surveys, Collections, Onboarding, and so on.
+Language Pick the primary language your customers speak.
+This decision is important because it determines which transcribers and voices you can choose in Step 2 — not all engines support every language with the same quality.
+If you serve multiple languages, you’ll typically build a separate agent for each one and route calls based on the customer’s preferred language.
+Purpose Tell the platform what the agent is for: Sales, Support, Reminders, Surveys, Collections, Onboarding, and so on.
 We use this to suggest the right prompt templates, recommended dispositions, and best practices specific to that use case.
-Inbound or Outbound — Choose whether this agent receives calls (inbound) or makes them (outbound).
-This changes the configuration options that show up in later steps and the triggers available in Step 6.
-Prompt & Templates — This is the most important configuration in the entire setup.
-The prompt is the agent’s brain — it tells the agent what to say, how to say it, and what to do in tricky situations.
+You can always change it later, but starting with the right purpose saves time in later steps.
+Inbound or Outbound Choose whether this agent receives calls (inbound) or makes them (outbound).
+This isn’t just a label, it changes the configuration options that show up in later steps and the triggers available in Step 6.
+Prompt & Templates This is the most important configuration in the entire setup.
+The prompt is the agent’s brain, it tells the agent what to say, how to say it, and what to do in tricky situations.
 Don’t start from a blank page.
-The platform ships with industry-specific templates for common use cases.
+The platform ships with industry-specific templates for common use cases like outbound sales, insurance renewals, e-commerce support, hospitality bookings, and automotive service reminders.
+Pick the closest template, then customize the parts that matter for your business.
+This is also where you choose between Single-Prompt and Multi-Prompt Flow.
+Refer back to Section 2.3 if you’re not sure which to use.

-Input Variables — Define placeholders like {customer_name}, {order_id}, or {appointment_date} once in your prompt, then pass real values at call time.
-The agent fills them in automatically — same agent, personalized for every call.
-Knowledge Base — Drop in your product docs, FAQs, policies, pricing sheets, or any reference material the agent might need.
-The platform supports:
+Input Variables If you want the agent to call each customer by name, reference their order ID, or personalize the conversation in any way, you’ll need input variables.
+Define placeholders like {customer_name}, {order_id}, or {appointment_date} once in your prompt, then pass real values at call time.
+The agent fills them in automatically i.e. same agent, personalized for every call.
+Knowledge Base Drop in your product docs, FAQs, policies, pricing sheets, or any reference material the agent might need.
+The platform supports two ways to add knowledge:

-• Document Upload — PDF, DOCX, TXT, or Markdown.
-Best for static content.
+• Document Upload — Upload files directly: PDF, DOCX, TXT, or Markdown.
+Best for static content like policy documents, product catalogs, and internal SOPs.

 • URL Extraction — Paste a website URL and we’ll automatically extract and index the content.
-Best for documentation that’s already published online.
+Best for documentation that’s already published online and changes regularly.

-• CRM Lookup — Fetch customer details, account history, or order information in real time.
+• CRM Lookup — Fetch customer details, account history, or order information from your CRM in real time.

-• Send Email — Trigger a transactional email mid-call.
+• Send Email — Trigger a transactional email mid-call (confirmation, follow-up, document).

-• Calendar Booking — Check availability and book meetings directly from the call.
+• Calendar Booking — Check availability and book meetings directly from the call into your team’s calendar.

 • Send SMS — Send a text message to the caller during or after the conversation.

-• Custom Webhook — Trigger any HTTP endpoint with call data.
+• Custom Webhook — Trigger any HTTP endpoint with call data to integrate with your own systems.

-• API Action — Call any REST API as an action.
+• API Action — Call any REST API as an action — useful for custom integrations and lookups.

 Start with the minimum tools you actually need.
 Every additional tool adds complexity to the prompt and increases the chance of the agent calling the wrong tool at the wrong time.
 Add tools incrementally as you validate behavior.